 Covenant of Mayors compliance for adaptation requires that participating cities undertake a program of climate change risk and vulnerability assessment and adaptation planning within a three year period of joining the compact.

 - Hazards reporting

+Within the first year cities must report on both the current and future climate hazards that they face.
 The carbonn Climate Registry reporting platforms include questions that allow cities to nominate the current and future hazard they face using the terminology of the City Climate Hazard Taxonomy.
 This can be completed on the carbonn reporting worksheets.

 - Vulnerability assessment

 Cities must conduct a climate change risk and/or vulnerability assessment within two years of joining.

 A climate change vulnerability assessment is a qualitative and/or quantitative assessment of the degree to which a system is susceptible to, or unable to cope with, adverse effects of climate change, including climate variability and extremes.
 Vulnerability is a function of the character, magnitude, and rate of climate variation to which a system is exposed, its sensitivity, and its adaptive capacity.
 Climate change risks are usually defined as the potential for consequences where something of human value (including humans themselves) is at stake and where the outcomes is uncertain.
 Climate change risk is often represented as the probability of occurrence of hazardous climate events, or trends multiplied by the consequence of these events occur.
 To be compliant a city climate change risk and/or vulnerability assessment must consider both current and future climate conditions.